dockur/windows-arm/readme.md

   | `win11`   | Windows 11 Pro         | Microsoft    | Fast    | 6.4 GB    |
   | `win10`   | Windows 10 Pro         | Microsoft    | Fast    | 5.8 GB    |

-  For x86 and x64 versions see [dockur/windows](https://github.com/dockur/windows/)
+  To install x86 or x64 versions of Windows use [dockur/windows](https://github.com/dockur/windows/).

 * ### How do I increase the amount of CPU or RAM?